efkanator/Barony/Spelunking for Trouble/readme.txt

-The pack will be shared and updated via Github and will be the main way of finding.
+This package will be shared and updated via Github and will be the main way of finding it.
 This is to avoid redundancy for the viewers.
-Again, thanks a million for testing the Map, if you see anything that's looking like a bug, please feel free to report them on our Discord Server in the proper channel!
-Also make sure to stay in touch with the folder's changelog.txt file to not miss anything new!
+Again, thanks a million for simply taking your time to even READ this and if you see anything that's looking like a bug or something that could need fixing, please feel free to report them on our Discord Server in the proper channel!

-You need more help?
-Visit the offical Barony Discord Server!
+Speaking of redundancy, lemme introduce our Discord Channel again! 's great!
+You should really head on over!
 --> https://discord.gg/3kBh6cY

 ----------------------------------------------------------------------------------------------------------------------------

 - [Install:] -

-	To install the Dungeon all you have to do is to copy the "maps" folder from the ZIP into your "...steamapps/common/Barony" folder and you are ready to go!
-But make a backup for your existing "levels.txt" and "secretlevels.txt" first to not risk losing your previous files.
+	To install the package all you have to do is to copy the folders from the package into your "...steamapps/common/Barony" folder and you are ready to go!
+BUT make sure to look through these edited files and make an appropriate backup where needed to avoid risk losing your previous files.

 - [Uninstall:] -

-	To uninstall the Dungeonsystem, go to your "...steamapps/common/Barony/maps" folder and delete all files with the prefix "SFT_".
-After you've done that, delete the "levels.txt" and "secretlevels.txt"-

-	Now right click on Barony in your Steam Library:
-	> Settings
-	> Local Data
-	There you will see a button called "Verify Game Cache" click on that and wait for Steam to check your Data.
-After around 1 minute at most, you'll be ready to play again.

-	- [Simpler Solution] -

-	If you dont care about the files in your folder but still want to play the usual setup:
+	Remove the files in the edited folder and continue to restore your backup.

-	Copy the following Text into your "levels.txt" and the second one into your "secretlevels.txt" which you can found in your "...steamapps/common/Barony/maps" folder.

-Readme structure provided by the Discord channel's own Opulus, that guy's alright.
+	You DID make one, right?